 According to Miller, he will release evidence supporting his claims to The University Star if Boreing does not admit to the accusations.
 The University Star will continue to update this story as more information comes along.

-News reporter Jakob Rodriguez contributed to this story.
+News reporter Jakob Rodriguez contributed to the investigations pertaining to this story.
+Former news reporter Kaiti Evans contributed Sen. Preston Nieves’ interview.